jongio/vscodespaces/vs-online/quickstarts/vscode.md

 In the quick pick that appears, you can choose to either take the default settings, set custom setting values, or review pricing information.
 For this quickstart, take the **Default settings**.

-Next you will be prompted to select an Azure subscription.
-Choose any existing Azure subscription you'd like.

 Next you have the option to set a repository.
 For this quickstart, we'll use the Codespaces quickstart repo `microsoft/vscodespaces-quickstart`.
 You can refer to the [repository reference](../reference/repository.md) for the supported repository URL types and providers.

 Finally you will be prompted to give a name for your codespace, such as "My Quick Codespace".
 Once you provide a name, Codespaces will begin creating your codespace and you will see a **Creation Log** view displaying progress.